AhtiAhde/DramaticaAnnotationTool/README.md

 ## TODO's

+* Promises and Payoffs should have "same as MICE start / end", which would disable the text box and copy the content of MICE description as value of the PPP annotation.
 * Mark to the paragraphs if they have dialogue or not.
 Also add word count and char count.
 * Create Dramatica module (writing tool)
 * Add previous and next paragraphs features to the annotation view